Lenton Parr Music, Visual and Performing Arts Library

 The addition of the Schools of Drama, Dance, Film and TV, and Production in the following decades are reflected in the collection, with extensive audiovisual collections on laser disc, video and DVD.

-The Library works closely with the Louise Hanson-Dyer Music Library, located at the Parkville campus, to support the teaching and research needs of the School of Music across the Parkville and Southbank sites.
+The Library works closely with the Louise Hanson-Dyer Music Library, located at the Parkville campus, to support the teaching and research needs of the Melbourne Conservatorium of Music (MCM) and the School of Contemporary Music (VCA) across the Parkville and Southbank sites.

 The Lenton Parr Library is located at the Southbank campus of the University of Melbourne.